-Karin Sprague Stone Carvers, LLC, is a small, highly personalized stone-carving studio nestled in the woods of Northern Rhode Island on the Connecticut border.
+Karin Sprague Stone Carvers, Inc., is a small, highly personalized stone-carving studio nestled in the woods of Northern Rhode Island on the Connecticut border.
 Karin Sprague and her select team of highly skilled artisans work together to create remarkable beauty that endures.

 In 1996 after working 12 years as a woodcarver, a defining moment showed up in Karin Sprague's life.
 Her father-in-law, whom Karin was very close to, died suddenly.
 A previous two day stone carving class with David Klinger in 1991 gave her the confidence as she felt led to carve her father-in-law's gravestone entirely by her own loving hands.

 In the midst of carving the first gravestone for her father-in law, an article was written about her in the local paper and Karin received four commissions to carve gravestones for other families.
 Her true work was discovered.

 For Karin, creating custom gravestones is not just all business.
 There is a ministry to her work and a strong sense of compassion and healing.
 Having grown up wanting to be a priest, yet having an artist's creativity and a deep connection to the earth and nature, this career path has been a perfect fit.

 Also a perfect fit has been the addition of two highly talented stone carvers to the Karin Sprague team.
 Over the years Karin has taught many classes and apprenticed many students, but it is the addition of Tracy Mahaffey and Adam Heller that has allowed Karin to step more deeply into her role of ministry and design.